-As a calligrapher 1 see a great many types and styles of wedding invitations, ranging from exquisitely engraved beauties to DIY specimens.
+s a calligrapher I see a great many types and styles of wedding invitations, ranging from exquisitely engraved beauties to DIY specimens.
 Unfortunately, none of them is immune to error.
 When ordering invitations from a stationer or creating them yourself, you are the one who bears ultimate responsibility for the finished product.
 Don't rely on others; make it your business to know proper forms and usage.